 Our programme of action to manage climate and carbon risk

-At BP, we are taking steps to understand and address carbon and climate risk
+We are taking steps to understand and address carbon and climate risk

-Our internal carbon price
+Internal carbon price

-We factor a carbon cost into our investment appraisals and engineering designs for some projects where appropriate.
-We do this in order to assess, and protect the value of, our new investments under future scenarios in which the cost of carbon emissions is higher than it is today.
 We require larger projects, and those for which emissions costs would be a material part of the project, to apply a standard carbon cost to the projected GHG emissions over the life of the project.
 The standard cost is based on our estimate of the carbon price that might realistically be expected in particular parts of the world.
 In industrialized countries, this standard cost assumption is currently $40 per tonne of CO2 equivalent.
 We use this cost as a basis for assessing the economic value of the investment and as one consideration in optimizing the way the project is engineered with respect to emissions.

 Efficiency in our operations